 Merging With Virtual Reality

-Speaking about the smart city concept, it’s impossible not to mention the most popular trends of modern days: virtual reality (VR) and augmented reality (AR).
+Speaking about the smart city concept, it’s impossible not to mention virtual reality (VR) and augmented reality (AR) examples in Singapore.

 While the time travel machine is not invented yet, it’s still possible to look into the future by visiting Asia’s technology capital: Singapore.
 May their futuristic spirit inspire you to participate in the creation of the future.